Shimoda Action X v2 – A New High Bar In Outdoor and Adventure Photo Packs?

 Action X50 v2 Core Unit Choice

 The Action X50 v2 has the same width and depth as the Action X40 but is 1.1 inches taller.
-The same Core Units will fit in the X50 as the X40 and the pros and cons are largely the same.
-The biggest difference is the extra 1.1 inches of depth in the bag’s top section when pairing the bag with the Large DSLR Core Unit.
+The same Core Units will fit in the X50 as in the X40, and the pros and cons are essentially the same.
+The biggest difference is the additional 1.1 inches of depth in the bag’s roll-top section when pairing it with the Large DSLR Core Unit.

 Carrying a 600mm f/4 in the Action X40 or X50